Sheeley7/vscode-webrm/README.md

 ### 1.0.1

-Initial release with updated authentication libraries
+Initial release with updated authentication libraries.

 ### 1.1.0

 Added feature for adding and removing solutions as favorites by right clicking them.

+### 1.1.1

+Updated code for web resource retrieval.

 ## How to Use